-MI CReSS Follow-Up Survey
+MI CReSS Follow-Up Surveys

 Information for Participants

-What is the MI CReSS follow-up survey?
+What are the MI CReSS follow-up surveys?

-The first MI CReSS survey that you took was a partnership between UM SPH and MDHHS.
-The Survey Research Center at UM ISR has joined this team to collect data for the MI CReSS follow-up survey.
-UM SPH continues to enroll new participants for the first survey.
+The first MI CReSS survey that you took was a partnership between the University of Michigan School of Public Health and the Michigan Department of Health and Human Services.
+The Survey Research Center at the University of Michigan Institute for Social Research has joined this team to collect additional data through MI CReSS follow-up surveys.

-You are eligible for the MI CReSS follow-up study because you completed the first MI CReSS survey about your COVID-19 diagnosis.
-We would like to hear about your current health and well-being and your experiences with COVID-19.
-We are interested in your experiences since you took the first MI CReSS survey.
+You are eligible for a MI CReSS follow-up study because you previously completed at least one MI CReSS survey about your COVID-19 diagnosis.
+We have launched two follow-up surveys to date.
+Even if you chose not to participate in our first follow-up survey, you can still decide to take our second follow-up survey when we contact you again.
+We would like to hear about your current health and well-being and your experiences with COVID-19, any reinfections, and Long COVID.
+We are interested in your experiences since the last time we spoke with you.

 Will my answers be kept private?

 While your story is unique, it may have similarities to the stories of other people who were diagnosed with COVID-19.
-Because we cannot interview every single person diagnosed with COVID-19 in Michigan, we randomly select several thousand people to represent all Michiganders diagnosed with COVID-19.
+Because we cannot interview every single person diagnosed with COVID-19 in Michigan, we have randomly selected several thousand people to represent all Michiganders diagnosed with COVID-19.
 Your answers help speak for others who may be like you in terms of your age, race or ethnicity, where you live in Michigan, and other parts of your life.

 I had mild symptoms, and/or I am not experiencing lasting effects from COVID-19.
 Do you still need to hear from me?